Attacks by Lebanon's Hezbollah group wound 7 Israeli troops, 10 others along border with Israel

 Hezbollah first fired antitank missiles at an Israeli community just over the border on Sunday, Israeli officials said, badly wounding utility workers.
 The Israeli military said it was striking the origin of the launch with artillery fire.
 The Israel Electric Corp. said workers in the rural community of Dovev were wounded while repairing lines damaged in a previous attack.
 Israeli media reported that six people were wounded, including one critically.

-Hezbollah later announced attacks on Israeli military gatherings and barracks in border areas Birket Riche and Zareit, as clashes continue to intensify along the tense Lebanon-Israel border.
+Hezbollah later announced attacks on Israeli military gatherings and barracks in border areas Birket Riche and Zareit, as clashes continue to intensify.

 The assault was the most serious incident involving civilians since an Israeli airstrike in south Lebanon on Nov.
 5 killed a woman and three children.